 In 2010, Sunbal took leave of absence for six months to start her own business.
 “Starting my own company was an old dream and when I had an idea, I thought the time was right,” says Sunbal Mahmood, who explains that the company that she started together with her husband sold gift experiences for children.

 “We got going, but when all online retail moved from computers to mobiles, we were forced to change our platform.
 The idea was that my husband would take care of this while I went back to the bank.
 But then he got a new position at his job, so now the company is dormant.”

-In just a couple of months Sunbal Mahmood’s professional career will enter a new phase when she takes up the post of SEB’s Head of Operations Singapore and Hong Kong.
+In just a couple of months, Sunbal Mahmood’s professional career will enter a new phase when she takes up the post of SEB’s Head of Operations in Singapore and Hong Kong.